 A variety of industries use backup generators to guard against the adverse impact of inevitable utility service interruptions.
 At some point in the life of mission-critical electrical systems, operators will experience outages resulting from system interruption or partial interruption.

-By conducting regular, rigorous load bank testing on backup generator systems, problems can be uncovered in a controlled environment and addressed more easily than when these issues arise during actual power outages.
+By conducting regular, rigorous generator load bank testing on backup generator systems, problems can be uncovered in a controlled environment and addressed more easily than when these issues arise during actual power outages.

 But there is not just one type of load bank to choose from in the marketplace; there are hundreds!
 So how do you select a load bank solution that is right for your generator testing needs?
-Following is your guide to selecting the right type of load bank for generator testing.
+Following is your guide to selecting the right type of generator load bank testing.

 Industry-Specific Generator Load Bank Testing Solutions